Advantages of Waiving a Preliminary Hearing

 - waive the right to counsel in open court (except capital cases).

-After the waiver, an information must be filed within 15 days.
-An information is the charging document filed by the prosecutor after a preliminary hearing.
-The information may only charge the accused with either:
+After the waiver, an “information” must be filed within 15 days.
+An “information” may only charge you with the offenses in the original complaint.

-Note that even if the preliminary hearing is waived the prosecutor or judge may still insist that one be held.
+Note that even if you wish to waive your preliminary hearing, the prosecutor or judge may still insist that one be held.